braze-inc/braze-docs/_docs/_partners/technology_partners/insights/business_intelligence/looker.md

 ![Send Looker Action][13]

-If the export was correctly sent, then `looker_export` (or whatever you titled the export) should appear in the user's profile as a Custom Attribute.
+If the export was correctly sent, then `looker_export` should appear in the user's profile as a Custom Attribute with the value you entered in the Action.

 ![Custom Attribute in Braze from Looker][14]